pbek/hswitch/README.md

 **hswitch** is a hosts file content switcher to modify your static ip addresses quickly for development.

-It currently just works under Linux.
+It currently only works under Linux.

 ## Screenshot

 ![Screenhot](screenshots/screenshot.png)

 ## Todo